Felix Mafa Sibanda

 Felix Magalela Mafa Sibanda born 5 February 1951 is a Zimbabwean activist, community organizer, politician and member of parliament for Magwegwe in Bulawayo for the MDC-T party, as well as being national vice spokesperson for that party.

 He is from the Ndebele Royal inner circle, his great-great-grandfather, Masonginyoka arrived from Transvaal with Mzilikazi as a personal doctor to the King.
-Tshokomela, his fathers father was also King Lobengula's doctor who gave rise to his father Maphahla, also nicknamed Mafa Sigodo meaning the "heir" hence the name Mafa or Ilifa.
+Tshokomela, his father's father was also King Lobengula's doctor who gave rise to his father Maphahla, also nicknamed Mafa Sigodo meaning the "heir" hence the name Mafa or Ilifa.

 In 1980 he was the Zimbabwe African People's Union (ZAPU) candidate for Mashonaland Central constituency in Harare.

 In 1985, he stood for ZAPU as a Glen View Candidate.
 This was done at the request of Joshua Nkomo himself.

 In 1999, his Glen View house was set on fire by the Zimbabwe African National Union – Patriotic Front thugs and he was chased away from Harare and sent packing to Bulawayo.
 His crime was for being Ndebele.

 In 1987. his eldest son Canan Mafa, a former Zimbabwe People's Revolutionary Army (ZIPRA) guerrilla, was abducted by ZANU PF Fifth Brigrade and drowned in the Zambezi river.
 He became the most outspoken person against Gukurahundi and eventually founded Post Independence Survivors' Trust, a pressure group to find justice against Gukurahundi perpetrators and healing for the victims.

 As a trade unionist in 1981, Felix Mafa was the first person recorded in Zimbabwe's history to be responsible for nationwide civil servants strike for better wages and work conditions, including fighting for pensions, and medical services.
 In subsequent year, Felix continued to press the government for better conditions in civil government.
 He was the president of the Zimbabwe Teachers Union (ZITU) for many years.
 The Minister of Labour said that the strike was illegal, and on 22 August, the general secretary, John Makoni, and deputy general secretary, Charles Chiiru, of the Public Service Association (PSA) were arrested.
 They were released the next day.

 The strike was called off on 22 August, but thousands of workers stayed out.
 On 23 August, the government said that strikers were sacked.
 This was estimated to affect 70–80% of 180,000 civil servants.
 Armed riot police were deployed in the capital, Harare, on 27 August to keep watch over sacked workers who gathered in the central park.

 The PSA was prevented from giving its viewpoint in the state-owned press.
 There were threats of arrests, intimidation and victimisation of strikers.

 On 3 September, the government agreed to reinstate sacked workers who went back to work.
 However, managers were told to identify everyone who had gone on strike.
 Over 30,000 workers were identified and not paid for the two and half weeks of the strike.
 The government began to abolish jobs.